MicrosoftDocs/azure-gaming-docs/azure-gaming-pr/reference-architectures/multiplayer-synchronous-batch.md

 3. The matchmaker has all the information required to select a game server, if more capacity is required it proactively pings the Azure Batch service to start scaling out.
 4. The **Azure Batch** service receives the request and begins scaling out.
 If automated scaling was set up, it may have proactively kicked off the process depending on the rules established.
 5. The game servers regularly sends the matchmaker an status update once a game session is over and they are *available*, also their most updated IP and port.
-6. Each of the player devices connect directly to the game server using the connection information provided by the matchmaker.
+6. Each of the player devices connects directly to the game server using the connection information provided by the matchmaker.
 7. After the game session is over, relevant information is stored.

 ## Scaling